lafnlab/Amore/docs/admin/admin-manual.md

 All users have the ability to edit their own profiles, and should be encouraged to do so.
 While the user profiles in **Amore** v0.3 contain limited information compared to other dating platforms, they are more extensive when compared with other Fediverse platforms.
 This information will only be readable if someone visits a user's profile.
 It isn't readable by other platforms.

 ###### Delete profile
 All users have the ability to delete their profiles from **Amore**.
 If a user deletes their profile, their posts will be deleted, their username will be added to the deleted users list, and their profiles will be deleted from the `users` table.
+In some jurisdictions, the ability of a user to delete their profile is a legal requirement.

 ###### Change passphrase
 All users have the ability to change their passphrase in **Amore**.
 Users may need or want to change their passphrase for any number of reasons, and it is a useful function to have.

 ### Posts
+All users have the ability to create their own posts and to do certain things with them.

 ##### Create a post
+All users can create posts in **Amore**.

 ##### Like or dislike a post
+Users can like and dislike their own posts and those of other users on the same **Amore** instance.

 ##### Flag a post
+Users can flag posts they feel need to be moderated.

 ##### Moderation queue
+Administrators can find posts flagged for moderation in the *moderation queue*.
+Any posts in the queue have been flagged by users and should be looked at by administrators to determine if the posts are allowable or should be deleted.

 ###### Delete a post
+Administrators can delete posts that have been flagged for moderation.
+This will remove the post from the database and all timelines.

 ###### Approve a post
+Administrators can approve posts that have been flagged for moderation.
+Doing so removes the flag from the post and removes the post from the queue.

 ### Metadata